keunlee/istio-knative-starter-workbench/docs/OCP_SETUP.md

 ### Clean Up

-This clean up will do the following in respective order:
+This clean up procedure will do the following in respective order:

 - purge all resources in the `bookinfo` namespace
 - purge all resources in the `knative-sandbox` namespace